 noco-noco Collaborates with Binex to Develop Agriculture Based, Soil Sequestered Carbon into Credits

-Singapore and Tokyo, 24th April 2024 – noco-noco Inc. (NASDAQ: NCNC), (“noco-noco”), signed a Memorandum of Understanding with Binex Inc. Tokyo (“Binex”) to jointly develop agriculture-based carbon-credits.
+SINGAPORE and TOKYO, April 24, 2024 (GLOBE NEWSWIRE) -- noco-noco Inc. (NASDAQ: NCNC), (“noco-noco”), signed a Memorandum of Understanding with Binex Inc. Tokyo (“Binex”) to jointly develop agriculture-based carbon-credits.

 Photo: Sorghum Cultivation in Thailand